Mike Marqusee: Sports writing

 An ardent sports fan, Marqusee won considerable renown for his work on cricket.
 War Minus the Shooting, his book on the 1996 Cricket World Cup, has been lauded as a "riveting, revelatory and largely run-free account".
 Rob Steen wrote that, before it was published, "observations of subcontinental cricket emanating from Britain, and just about every other corner of the so-called old world, tended to be clichéd, wrongheaded, derisive, patronising or just plain racist.
 Small wonder, then, that it took a London-based American with a rucksack, a notebook and a CLR Jamesian yen for Marxism to supply an overdue corrective."
 Duncan Campbell of The Guardian wrote: "One of the best books ever written on cricket, Anyone But England, is by an American writer, Mike Marqusee."

+Personal life

+Marqusee's partner was Liz Davies, a barrister.
+He died in January 2015, aged 61, of multiple myeloma.